NocturnalSolutions/KituraBook/8-forms.md

 You searched for Kitura in the text,audio type!
 Here's some results.
 ```

 Yes, when there are more than one values for a key in a query, Kitura concatenates the values with a comma in order that they all fit into a single string.
 To work around this and get the individual values in these cases where there might be multiples, we need to split the value that Kitura gives us on the comma character.
 (I think this is silly - what happens if one of the values itself has a comma? - and have submitted a pull request to the Kitura project to rectify this.
-I will update this chapter if and when it is accepted.)
+The pull request was accepted, but the changes have not yet appeared in a Kitura release as of this writing.)
 Let’s update our handler to deal with this.

 ```swift
 router.get("/search") { request, response, next in